betterscientificsoftware/bssw.io/Articles/Blog/WhenNotToWriteAutomatedTests-src.md

 Therefore, it is often not worth the investment to write automated tests for locally run scripts of this type.

-## An example of where automated tests should have been added
+### An example of where automated tests should have been added

-A critical point worth remembering is that if some scripts are being used to automate some important process like deploying the software to users where not performing the task correctly would cause non-trivial harm, then one should write some automated tests to protect the critical functionality of the scripts.
+A critical point worth remembering is that if some scripts are being used to automate some important process like deploying the software to users, where not performing the task correctly would cause non-trivial harm, then one should write some automated tests to protect the critical functionality of the scripts.
-Or, if other people are running the scripts and it will not be obvious to them that a failure has occurred or they will not know how to fix it quickly, then one should likely write some automated tests for the such scripts.
+Or, if other people are running the scripts and it will not be obvious to them that a failure has occurred or they will not know how to fix it quickly, then one should likely write some automated tests for such scripts.

 For example, there was a bash test-driver script in a CSE project where the script (run as a cron job) failed to detect that the code's tests were failing and instead sent out emails that everything was passing.
 As a result, the code was broken for weeks with no one noticing.
-A release of the software went out (to hundreds of internal users) and it was the users who noticed the new defects.
+A release of the software went out (to hundreds of internal users), and it was the users who noticed the new defects.
 This wasted user's time, may have resulted in incorrect results, and damaged the reputation of the project releasing the software.
-The lesson is that many *scripts* may actually need to be considered *software* in their own right and need to have strong automated testing just like any piece of non-trivial software.
+The lesson is that many *scripts* may actually need to be considered *software* in their own right and need to have strong automated testing just like any piece of nontrivial software.
 (Just become some piece of software is written in bash or python does not mean it can be dismissed as "scripts" and avoid any automated testing.
 And just because it is harder to write automated tests in some languages like bash than others like Java is not an excuse for not writing automated tests.
 You can write automated tests in any Turing-complete language.)

-## Notes
+### Notes

 If the first four criteria above are satisfied but it is not too hard to write automated tests, then often one should write them anyway because it will make the code easier extend and to maintain going forward.

 Adjectives like "minor", "obvious", "easy", and "hard" are all subjective and do not have precise definitions.
-For example, while for one person might consider these five criteria as "minor", "obvious", "easy", "easy" and "hard", another person may consider them "significant", "non-obvious", "not easy", "painful", and/or "tractable".
+For example, while one person might consider these five criteria as "minor", "obvious", "easy", "easy" and "hard", another person may consider them "significant", "non-obvious", "not easy", "painful", and/or "tractable".
-For example, if one does not know the sensing, separation, and fake collaborators strategies for unit testing described in *Working Effectively with Legacy Code*, then one might think that adding automated tests for a piece of software is "hard" while another more skilled, knowledgeable, and/or experienced developer might consider adding tests for that piece of software to be quite tractable.
+For example, if one does not know the sensing, separation, and fake collaborators strategies for unit testing described in *Working Effectively with Legacy Code*, then one might think that adding automated tests for a piece of software is "hard" while another more knowledgeable and/or experienced developer might consider adding tests for that piece of software to be quite tractable.

-## Summary
+### Summary

-While it often pays off to write a high quality automated test suite for a piece of software (i.e. reduce initial development costs and improve long-term maintenance), there are situations where it does not pay off.
+While it often pays off to write a high-quality automated test suite for a piece of software (i.e., reduce initial development costs and improve long-term maintenance), there are situations where it does not pay off.
 Here were listed five criteria that if satisfied, then it is often better not to write automated tests and instead do manual testing when any changes are made to the code.

 ## Disclaimer